WYDB: Country (2013–2021)

-Talk (2021-present)
+Talk (2021–2025)

 On May 17, 2021, iHeartMedia announced that WYDB and sister station WRZX would be donated to Delmarva Educational Association from the Aloha Station Trust.
 Due to acquisitions, iHeart had more radio stations in the Dayton radio market than the FCC would allow, requiring two to be placed in the trust.
 The deal closed on August 2, 2021.

 At midnight that day, the station flipped to "94.5 Conservative Talk."
 The station began airing talk shows from the Salem Radio Network.

+Oldies (2025-present)

+On August 1, 2025, WYDB changed their format from conservative talk to oldies, branded as "The Oasis".